 The Company is responsible for the unaudited condensed consolidated financial statements.
 The condensed consolidated financial statements include all normal and recurring adjustments that are considered necessary for the fair presentation of the Company's financial position, results of operations, comprehensive income (loss) and its cash flows for the periods presented.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2017, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
-The results of operations for the three months ended March 31, 2018 for the Company are not necessarily indicative of the results expected for the full year.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2018, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+The results of operations for the three months ended March 31, 2019 for the Company are not necessarily indicative of the results expected for the full year.

-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of costs and expenses during the reporting period, including accrued expenses, accrued research and development expenses, stock-based compensation, common stock warrant liabilities and income taxes.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of costs and expenses during the reporting period, including right of use asset and operating lease liability, accrued expenses, accrued research and development expenses, stock-based compensation, common stock warrant liabilities and income taxes.
 Actual results could differ from those estimates.